wiscosac/wiscosac.github.io/_pages/march-madness-2024.md

 The tasks of this challenge are quite simple, predict the likelihood of victory for each game in the Men's and Women's 2024 NCAA March Madness Tournament, with a data-backed selection of your choices.
 This is a branch-off of a much larger, and long-standing challenge that is being hosted for the tenth time on Kaggle ([link](https://www.kaggle.com/competitions/march-machine-learning-mania-2024/overview)).
 You are encouraged to participate in both challenges, however, the end-of-challenge submission is slightly different.

 **Workshop:** There are two workshops taking place in the week leading up to Selection Sunday.
 You are welcome to attend either, or both!
 - Sports Analytics Club will be hosting a workshop for getting started with a prediction model for any game of 2 opponents.
 This will take place on Monday, March 11 at 5:30pm in Engineering Hall, room 2255.
-Links to the files for this workshop will be posted here soon!
+Links to the files for this workshop are posted [below](#machine-learning-workshop-download-links).
 - dotData Club is also hosting a similar workshop on Wednesday, March 13 at 6pm in Computer Sciences, room 1240.
 This workshop will be led by Professor Bret Larget.

 **Data:** Please refer to Kaggle's Data tab ([link](https://www.kaggle.com/competitions/march-machine-learning-mania-2024/data)) to access the provided data and the accompanying data dictionary.
 You are welcome to, but not expected to, collect any additional data that you would like.